MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-design/textbox/text-boxes-report-builder-and-service.md

 ---
 title: "Text boxes in Power BI paginated reports | Microsoft Docs"
-description: Find out about cells in a table or matrix in a paginated report that also contain a text box, which you can format the same way as stand-alone text boxes in Report Builder. ms.date: 01/26/2023 ms.service: powerbi ms.subservice: report-builder
+description: Find out about cells in a table or matrix that also contain text boxes in a Power BI paginated report.
+You can format them the same way as stand-alone text boxes in Power BI Report Builder. ms.date: 01/26/2023 ms.service: powerbi ms.subservice: report-builder